 Just outside the Round Temple is what remains of a room featuring elaborate masks of the rain god Chaak (also spelled Chaac).
 They’re strikingly similar to the masks found in the nearby Puuc region, with some speculating that these sculptures were taken directly from Kabah.

-Numerous other structures surround the Round Temple, including a stairway at which archaeologists discovered thirteen human skulls!
+Numerous other structures surround the Round Temple, including a stairway under which archaeologists discovered thirteen human skulls!

 Just next to the main pyramid is a small temple built around a cenote, or natural sinkhole.
 Amazingly, this is just one 26 cenotes within Mayapán’s original city limits, though the others don’t seem to be visible from within the central plaza.